dman-coders/drupal-code-metrics/NOTES-learning.md

 If setting out to use method chaining a lot, do step the commands out onto new lines as illustrated above.

+## Console output in Synfony

+Don't bother with the Symfony\Component\Console\Helper\Table;
+It's atrocious - does not handle wrapping - which is the one thing it would be worth using a library for.
+If the cols are to big, it just farts on the screen.